ingmarboeschen/JATSdecoder/README.md

   - get.references() # extracts reference list as vector

-- *JATSdecoder*'s function **study.character()** consist of several functions that are applied to specific text parts of the *JATSdecoder()* result but can also be used stand alone on any plain text input:
+- **JATSdecoder::study.character()** consist of several functions that are applied to specific text parts of the *JATSdecoder()* result but can also be used stand alone on any plain text input:
   - get.n.studies()   # extracts number of studies from sections or abstract
   - get.alpha.error()  # extracts alpha error from text
   - get.method()  # extracts statistical methods from method and result section